oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

   </copy>
   ```

-5. Check that the new files have been copied into the `migration-lab` buckete
+5. Check that the new files have been copied into the `migration-lab` bucket

 Re-run the OCI CLI command from Step 2 above, or use Rclone.